 More than 2,500 OMA cadets served in the U.S. Armed Forces during World War II, the Korean War, and the Vietnam War.
 In addition, a greater percentage of OMA cadets served in the U.S. Armed Forces than any other high school, junior college or university in Oklahoma.

-The memorial will be a black granite pyramid etched with the names of more than 100 OMA cadets who died in service abroad.
+The memorial is a black granite pyramid etched with the names of more than 100 OMA cadets who died in service abroad.

-“The memorial promises to be an elegant, dignified, and somber reminder of our brothers who paid the ultimate price,” said Randy Vierling, President of the OMA Alumni Association.
-“It is destined to become a tourist attraction.”
+“The memorial is an elegant, dignified, and somber reminder of our brothers who paid the ultimate price,” said Randy Vierling, President of the OMA Alumni Association.
+“It is a tourist attraction.”

-The architect for project is OMA alumnus Bob Wright, with LWPB Architects and Planners, LLC, of Oklahoma City.
+The architect for project was OMA alumnus Bob Wright, with LWPB Architects and Planners, LLC, of Oklahoma City.

-The memorial is funded through private contributions from OMA alumni and their families, who remain active and enthusiastic supporters of Rogers State University.
+The memorial was funded through private contributions from OMA alumni and their families, who remain active and enthusiastic supporters of Rogers State University.

 “I’ve never seen such an outpouring of generosity,” said Dr. Danette Boyle, RSU vice president for development.
-“In fact, we have met and exceeded our goal.
-The amount raised above the cost of the memorial will be placed in an endowment to preserve it for posterity, to provide scholarships for RSU military history students, and to maintain the OMA Museum.
+“In fact, we met and exceeded our goal.
+The amount raised above the cost of the memorial was placed in an endowment to preserve it for posterity, to provide scholarships for RSU military history students, and to maintain the OMA Museum.

-The memorial will be located between Preparatory Hall, the institution’s first building, and Meyer Hall, its second facility, which originally served as OMA barracks.
+The memorial is located between Preparatory Hall, the institution’s first building, and Meyer Hall, its second facility, which originally served as OMA barracks.
 Both buildings are listed on the National Register of Historic Places.